wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/build-machine.md

 **PRE BUILD PREPARATIONS FOR BUILD MACHINE**

 Before performing an expedited or full build, you need to set up a build machine.
-The way you do this for Exoscale is as follows:
+The way you do this for Linode is as follows:

 ----------------